 Before we dive deeper, let’s make sure we’re on the same page with our terminology:

-Keywords are the criteria which must be met by the search terms in order for our Sponsored Product Ad to show.
-If the search terms match the keyword of a certain ad group, the product in that ad group will appear in the search.
+Keywords are the criteria which must be met by the search terms in order for your Sponsored Product Ad to show.
+If the search terms match the keyword with a certain ad group, the product in that ad group will appear in the search.

 Keywords have three ways of matching search terms: exact match, phrase match, and broad match.
 Learn more about that here.

 How are Negative Keywords Different from Other Keywords on Amazon?

 Simply put, negative keywords are the opposite of normal keywords (this is why you’ll sometimes hear us refer to normal keywords as “positive keywords”).
 Positive keywords trigger our ads to show on a search page, while negative keywords keep our finger off the trigger for that page.
 It allows us to narrow down our target audience based on their search queries.

 If you were selling exercise jump ropes, you might choose the keyword “jump rope” to trigger your ad.
 But when you look at your search term report, you see that 30% of your clicks came from customers who searched for something like “jump rope for kids.”

 They clicked your ad, realized it wasn’t what they wanted, and went somewhere else.
 Amazon still charged you for all those clicks, but you have nothing to show for it.